mmvih/BioinformaticsNLP/README.md

 # BioinformaticsNLP
-These codes are to help streamline and organize XML files from PubMed's Open Access Subset to find interactions between two bacterias in the oral microbiome.
+These codes are to help streamline and organize XML files from PubMed's Open Access Subset to help find interactions between two bacterias in the oral microbiome.

 **System requirements:**